2025 New Orleans truck attack: Investigation

 The FBI said that Jabbar was "100% inspired by ISIS" and that it was a premeditated act of terrorism.
 On January 4, the deputy assistant director of the FBI's counterintelligence division said that investigators "do not assess at this point that anyone else is involved in this attack except Shamsud-Din Jabbar."
 Initially, investigators believed that Jabbar had accomplices, based on New Orleans police's initial review of surveillance video, in which several people stood near potential explosive devices.
 However, after reviewing the videos further, investigators concluded that Jabbar himself planted the improvised bombs, and that the people later seen standing near them were not connected "in any way" to Jabbar's attack.

 A fire broke out the same day of the attack at an Airbnb in the St. Roch neighborhood, which investigators believe Jabbar rented.
 The Bureau of Alcohol, Tobacco, Firearms and Explosives said that it believes Jabbar attempted to destroy evidence of his crimes by setting a small fire in the hallway of his house, and by placing accelerants in multiple rooms, but that the fire burned itself out before spreading and reaching accelerants in the house.
 The New Orleans Fire Department extinguished the fire preventing significant damage to the building and allowing investigators to seize explosive making materials and other evidence left behind by Jabbar.

 The same day, at approximately 8:39 a.m., a Tesla Cybertruck exploded and caught fire outside of the Trump International Hotel Las Vegas in Paradise, Nevada, killing the perpetrator and injuring seven other people.
 The perpetrator of the Las Vegas explosion rented it from the Turo app like Jabbar and both reportedly served at the same military base.
 The FBI stated that there is "no definitive link" between the New Orleans truck attack and the Las Vegas explosion.

-During a law enforcement raid of Jabbar's house in North Houston, a man surrendered and was taken into custody.
+During a law enforcement raid of Jabbar's house in North Houston, a man surrendered and was taken into custody, however, the FBI later stated that no arrests were made there and that they believed Jabbar had acted alone.